amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 # Here's the high-level plan...

-1. **SETUP** (5 minutes): Provision an EC2 instance, and run the Docker container.
-Configure your AWS credentials, and deploy the AWS resources.
-Start Ionic 2 server.
+1. **SETUP** (5 minutes): Provision an EC2 instance, and run the pre-built SpaceFinder Docker container.
+Configure your AWS credentials, deploy the AWS resources, and start the Ionic 2 server.
 1. **INTERACT AND LEARN** (30 minutes): Interact with the hybrid mobile app, and gain insights with the behind-the-scenes info displayed in the browser's JavaScript console.
 Explore how the AWS resources are configured.
 1. **CLEANUP** (1 minute): Stop the Ionic 2 server, and un-deploy the AWS resources.